South Rim of the Grand Canyon Must-Sees

 The park is divided into four different sections - the South Rim, Grand Canyon East, Grand Canyon West and the North Rim.
 Although all areas are absolutely stunning, South Rim is by far the most popular and many find it to be the most beautiful.

-• South Rim Trail and Viewpoints
+South Rim Trail & Best Viewpoints

 Grand Canyon South Rim Trail JenRogers33